smsiscum/smsiscum.github.io/_posts/2022-12-23-Interaktiv.md

   - Massachusetts Institute of Technology
 ---

 Please read the article about my second research stay at the MIT on pages 31-33 of the magazine [Interaktiv 2-2022](https://www.ipa.fraunhofer.de/content/dam/ipa/de/documents/Publikationen/interaktiv/Kundenmagazin_interaktiv_02_2022.pdf).
+Click the link for the PDF download.

 MIT Killian Court and Great Dome in Summer 2022